 The Legacy Academy shall comply with Education Code Section 47610 by either utilizing facilities that are compliant with the Field Act or facilities that are compliant with the State Building Code.
 The Legacy Academy agrees to test sprinkler systems, fire extinguishers, and fire alarms annually at its facilities to ensure that they are maintained in an operable condition at all times.
-The Legacy Academy shall conduct fire drills as required under Education Code Section 32001 and in conjunction with the County (if at County facilities).
+The Legacy Academy shall conduct fire drills as required under Education Code Section 32001 and in conjunction with the County Office of Education (if at County Office of Education facilities).

-The Legacy Academy shall secure a facility and shall provide the County a Certificate of Occupancy and proper clearances, as applicable to charter schools, no later than 30 days prior to the school's opening date or by a date otherwise agreed to between the parties.
+The Legacy Academy shall secure a facility and shall provide the County Office of Education a Certificate of Occupancy and proper clearances, as applicable to charter schools, no later than 30 days prior to the school's opening date or by a date otherwise agreed to between the parties.